Toyota Highlander vs Honda Pilot

 Interior Dimensions: Toyota Highlander vs Honda Pilot

-In the Toyota Highlander, you’ll have plenty of room.
-In fact, a total of up to 139.3 cubic feet for 7 passengers or 83.2 cubic feet for your cargo, depending on how you configure it.
+At first glance inside the Toyota Highlander, you’ll quickly notice the spacious cabin.
+In fact, it provides a total of up to 141.3 cubic feet for eight passengers or 84.3 cubic feet for your cargo—depending on how you configure it.

 Highlander vs Pilot: Power, Performance, and Capabilities